fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

-Running the instrumented code a number of times will produce a number of key measurements In most test suites the login tests are simply to validate login and serve as a starting point for tests that need to login for the rest of the workflow
+Running the instrumented code a number of times will produce a number of key measurements In most test suites the login tests are simply to validate login and serve as a starting point for tests that need to 'login' for the rest of the workflow
 One optimization is to use authentication cookies to speed up login.
 Usually this is implemented by calling an internal web API to generate a value of the authentication cookie.